alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 3. This is what you'll see while write your post: the date that post will be automatically schedule, and why!
 To see less information change the related option in the plugin configuration.

 == Changelog ==

+= 4.2.0 =
+* Tested with Gutenberg editor.
+* Tested up to WordPress 5.0.2

 = 4.0.06 =
 * Added Dutch language.
 Thanks Stephan van Rooij (@svrooij) for sending me the .po file!
 * Tested up to WordPress 4.7.3